 While, in general, it seems that banks have completely changed their attitudes toward FinTech, with an ongoing different stance in Europe where, just as in 2016, banks predominantly keep looking at FinTech as a challenge, the impact of the various regulatory and geopolitical evolutions, of which we mentioned a few also highly impact the retail bank transformation and retail bank and FinTech relation.

-For example: FinTechs serving EU customers will have to follow the same rules as banks with regards to the GDPR.
+For example: FinTechs serving EU customers will have to follow the same rules as banks with regards to the GDPR to avoid GDPR fines and penalties.
 And at least as important: the ‘open banking’ movements across the globe with the new EU Payments Services Directive or PSD2, which brings in open APIs and data interchange, in the overall banking ecosystem (as of January 2018) also plays a key role in the changing ecosystem of the ‘traditional’ bank, FinTech and most of all non-financial companies who offer financial services.

 While a lot has been said about the benefits, risks (more risks from a security perspective indeed), impacts (retail banks focusing even more on digital customer experience) and fairness of these new rules (which are being streamlined and revised as there is too much confusion with all the overlaps), one thing is for sure: the mobile and digital banking evolution is far from ready and the most challenging and interesting is yet to come.